Chart Color Schemes

 Heidelberg lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The suburb of Heidelberg had an estimated population of 7,788 as of November 2025, based on AreaSearch's analysis of ABS population updates and new addresses validated since the Census.
-This figure reflects a growth of 428 people (5.8%) from the 2021 Census population of 7,360.
-The estimated resident population of 7,740, as calculated by AreaSearch following examination of the latest ABS ERP data release in June 2024, and an additional 61 validated new addresses since the Census date, indicates a population density ratio of 2,658 persons per square kilometer.
-This places Heidelberg in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate exceeded that of its SA3 area (5.1%) between the censuses, marking it as a growth leader in the region.
-Overseas migration was the primary driver of population growth during this period.
+Heidelberg's population, as estimated by AreaSearch based on ABS updates and new addresses validated since Nov 2025, is around 7,955.
+This reflects an increase of 595 people from the 2021 Census figure of 7,360.
+The change is inferred from AreaSearch's estimate of 7,902 residents following examination of ABS ERP data released in Jun 2024 and 61 additional validated new addresses since the Census date.
+This results in a population density ratio of 2,715 persons per square kilometer, placing Heidelberg (SA2) in the upper quartile nationally according to AreaSearch's assessments.
+The area's 8.1% growth rate since the 2021 census exceeded its SA3 region's 8.0%, indicating it as a growth leader.
+Overseas migration was the primary driver of population gains during this period.

 Frequently Asked Questions - Population